 Single-tooth crowns Fixed bridges Removable Prostheses

 Ankylos Regular C/ or /X х х -

 Ankylos Balance Anterior C/ or /X х х -

-Ankylos Cercon Balance C/ X - -

 Ankylos TitaniumBase C/ or /X х х -

-Atlantis Abutment for Ankylos C/ or /X х Х -
+Atlantis Abutment for Ankylos C/ or /X х х -

-Ankylos Balance Base Abutment C/ - х х
+Ankylos Balance Base Abutment C/ - х Х

-Ankylos Standard Abutment C/ х Х х
+Ankylos Standard Abutment C/ х х Х

-Ankylos SynCone C/ - - X
+Ankylos SynCone C/ - - X 1

 Ankylos Snap Attachment C/ - - х

 Ankylos Locator C/ - - х

-- 1 | Single-tooth restoration in the anterior region only (region 13-23 and 33-43) - 2 | Immediate loading only in edentulous mandible on at least four interforaminal implants
+1 | Immediate loading only in edentulous mandible on at least four interforaminal implants

-All prosthetic abutments are laser-marked to indicate
+All prosthetic abutments are laser-marked to indicate their use

-- Components with the C/ mark use only the "C" one for the connection and are not indexed. - Components with the /X mark are indexed.
+- Components with the C/ mark use only the "C"one for the connection and are not indexed. - Components with the /X mark are indexed.
 The index is used to position the abutment components in one of six possible positions. - Components with the C/X mark are used for indexed or non-indexed prosthetics.